atrsoftgmbh/atrshmlog/doc/adjustmodule.markdown

 ###ATRSHMLOG_INLINE_TSC_CODE
-From here on you have to add new code if your platform differs from the alredy implemented.
+From here on you have to add new code if your platform differs from the already implemented.

 The rest.
 ---------